ensdomains/ens-contracts/contracts/wrapper/README.md

 ### Getting Data

-The NameWrapper has 3 functions for getting data from the contract.
+The NameWrapper has 2 functions for getting data from the contract.

 - `getData`
 - `ownerOf`
-- `getActiveFuses`

-`getData` gets the raw data that is stored for a name.
+`getData` gets the data that is stored for a name.
 This is a tuple of `owner`,`fuses` and `expiry`.
-It does not transform this data at all dependent on if a name is a certain state or is expired.

 `ownerOf` will return the owner of a name.
 It adheres to the rules applied by emancipating a name.
 If the name is emancipated, expired names will return `address(0)` when calling `ownerOf`

-`getActiveFuses` will return a tuple of `activeFuses` and `expiry`.
-If the name is expired, names will return `0` for fuses when calling `getActiveFuses`.

 ### Subdomain management